Princess Isabella of Parma: Relationship with Archduchess Maria Christina

 The two women agreed to meet in hidden places and Isabella wrote short notes to Marie during mass.
-They gifted each other close stools, and Isabella commented that she hoped Marie would think of her each time she used it.
+They gifted each other close stools and Isabella commented that she hoped Marie would think of her each time she used it.
 If the weather prevented Joseph from going on a hunt, the sisters-in-law cancelled their meeting in hurried, disappointed notes.
-They were worried to keep their relationship a secret; in March 1761, Isabella reminded Marie of her 'given word' to never talk about something (she does not specify what), because 'there is nothing in the world as shameful as going against nature'.
+They were worried to keep their relationship a secret; in March 1761, Isabella reminded Marie of her “given word” to never talk about something (she does not specify what), because “there is nothing in the world as shameful as going against nature”.

 Marie seems to have been more reserved than Isabella, but she did return her feelings.
 Their shared perception of homosexuality as sinful led to feelings of guilt.
-Isabella felt ashamed for not reciprocating the love of her husband, failing to fulfill her 'wifely duty'.
-This worsened her depression and convinced her that the only solution was her death.
-She wrote to Marie that 'only the Almighty knows how gladly I would part with this life, in which grievance is inflicted upon Him daily'.
+Isabella felt ashamed for not reciprocating the love of her husband, which worsened her depression and suicidality.
+She wrote to Marie that “only the Almighty knows how gladly I would part with this life, in which grievance is inflicted upon Him daily”.
 After Marie's death, a miniature of Isabella and her daughter was found in her prayer book.
-On its back, she had written the date and cause of Isabella's death, calling her the 'best and truest friend' who had 'lived as an angel and died as [an angel]'.
+On its back, she had written the date and cause of Isabella's death, calling her the “best and truest friend” who had “lived as an angel and died as [an angel]”.

-Before her death, Isabella told her mother-in-law that 'not everything was viewable' for Joseph among her papers.
-The Empress asked Countess Erdődy, Isabella's Oberhofmeisterin, to burn Isabella's writings; it is unknown why this did not happen.
+Before her death, Isabella admitted to her mother-in-law that not “everything was viewable” for Joseph among her papers.
+The Empress asked Countess Erdődy, Isabella's chief lady-in-waiting, to burn her writings, calling it the “greatest service” she would ever do for the dynasty.
+It is unknown why this did not happen, but many of Isabella's academic and personal writings survived.
 The letters Isabella had written to her remained among Marie's papers.
-Her husband, Albert Casimir, Duke of Teschen, understood them as proof of an 'exceptional friendship' between his wife and an 'unpararelled princess'.
-As of 2024, the letters are in the National Archives of Hungary.
-They were partially published by Alfred Ritter von Arneth, archivist of the Habsburg papers, in the late 19th century.
+Her husband, Albert Casimir, Duke of Teschen, understood them as proof of an “exceptional friendship”.
+As of 2026, the letters are in the National Archives of Hungary.
+They were partially published by Alfred Ritter von Arneth, archivist of the Habsburg papers, in the late 19^{th} century.
 Another censored edition was included in Joseph Hrasky's 1959 Die Persönlichkeit der Infantin von Parma.
 In 2008, Élisabeth Badinter published the full preserved correspondence with annotations.